okudaritsu/Zproj/README.md

 # Zproj
 A linux terminal program to create project that has the project file and a Makefile.
-Feel free to edit it, also if you find error in the code, please fix those cuz i am busy with other Project I included more Languages than i need
+Feel free to edit it, also if you find error in the code, please fix those cuz i am busy with other Project.
+I included more Languages than i need.